luapower/x-widgets/x-widgets.md

 * this lib uses synchronous ajax requests that some smart-ass condescending w3c people found that it's in our best interest to deprecate.
-* this lib uses a deployment system whereby you open up your file explorer and then you copy-paste a bunch of .css and .js files to your goddam www folder.
+* this lib uses a deployment system whereby you open up your file explorer and then you copy-paste a bunch of .css and .js files to your goddamn www folder.
 * this lib was not written by Google so it must have a lot of security vulnerabilities.
 * this libs uses tabs, not spaces.
 * look, it's not even a framework, it's a library. don't you wanna use a framework?